Atlantis2723/gecifa/readme.md

 5. Go to [`CONFIGURACIÓN`](https://github.com/Atlantis2723/gecifa/blob/master/src/resources/demoFiles/jacob-1.15-M3-x64.dll) and set your payment options as well as invoice numbers.

+6. Go to `MODELOS` and paste the downloaded [excel blueprints](https://github.com/Atlantis2723/gecifa/tree/master/modelos)

+7. Modify these models with your data and signature

-6. You are all set!
+8. You are all set!